lumite-studios/action/README.md

 ```

 ### Usage
-The `\LumiteStudios\Action\Action` class can be used to simplify creating, editing, and deleting various resources.
+The `\LumiteStudios\Action\AbstractAction` class can be used to simplify creating, editing, and deleting various resources.

 #### Controller
 ```php